 ‘It is not in my country’s interests to have the UK aboard, and I cannot see how possibly an EEA/EFTA agreement could be in the interests of the UK As part of the agreement with the EU we accept migration and free movement, we have our own body of justice, but it is compliant with the European court of justice.
 We accept the rules and regulations of the single market.’

-Kinnock said the EFTA court could diverge from the European court of justice, and that the EFTA treaty allowed for an emergency brake on migration in exceptional circumstances.
+Kinnock said the EFTA court could diverge from the European court of justice, and the EFTA treaty allowed for an emergency brake on migration in exceptional circumstances.
 Not very convincing, Stephen.